-After the sudden passing of hard-hitting Flagler Sheriff Homer Brooks in 1965, Zip Edmondson was elected in a special election to lead his fellow deputies as Flagler County's next Sheriff.
-Having served as a Deputy Sheriff with the Sheriff's Office, Sheriff Edmondson was ready to step up and take charge.
+After the sudden passing of hard-hitting Flagler Sheriff Homer Brooks in 1965, Zip Edmonson was elected in a special election to lead his fellow deputies as Flagler County's next Sheriff.
+Having served as a Deputy Sheriff with the Sheriff's Office, Sheriff Edmonson was ready to step up and take charge.

-In July 1953, Edmondson became the Chief of Police for Bunnell for four years, stepping away from the Flagler County Sheriff’s Office to take the job according to Flagler Tribune.
-At the age of forty-three, Edmondson, who had previously run for the Office of Sheriff in 1956 and 1960, was elected to fill the remaining term of Sheriff Brooks.
+In July 1953, Edmonson became the Chief of Police for Bunnell for four years, stepping away from the Flagler County Sheriff’s Office to take the job according to Flagler Tribune.
+At the age of forty-three, Edmonson, who had previously run for the Office of Sheriff in 1956 and 1960, was elected to fill the remaining term of Sheriff Brooks.

 In 1974 the old Flagler County Courthouse was firebombed to protest the arrest of an African-American youth arrested on minor charges.
 Three teenagers were arrested and charged with this crime.

-Upon his return, Sheriff Edmondson continued working to increase professionalism and staffing levels in the sheriff’s office.
-In 1978, Sheriff Edmondson had ten full-time deputies and sought to add two more deputies to handle Flagler County growth.
+Upon his return, Sheriff Edmonson continued working to increase professionalism and staffing levels in the sheriff’s office.
+In 1978, Sheriff Edmonson had ten full-time deputies and sought to add two more deputies to handle Flagler County growth.
 In addition, the Sheriff's Office had two jailers who oversaw thirty-eight inmates in the county’s jail.

-However, Sheriff Edmondson would face his greatest challenge during the next election cycle, coming up against Flagler Beach Police Chief Dan Bennett and Edmondson was defeated in his re-election attempt.
+However, Sheriff Edmonson would face his greatest challenge during the next election cycle, coming up against Flagler Beach Police Chief Dan Bennett and Edmonson was defeated in his re-election attempt.
 His medical issues and the use of a cane would play a role in his re-election loss.